 Relationships formed with the cancer care team impart a sense of security during cervical cancer treatment, and people miss this source of support.
 This can be especially true when new worries and challenges surface over time, such as late treatment effects, emotional challenges including fear of recurrence, sexual health and fertility concerns, and financial and workplace issues 2.
 Every survivor has individual problems and challenges.
-An excellent first step is recognizing your fears and talking about them with any challenge.
+And so, the excellent first step is recognizing your fears and talking about them with any challenge.

-Effective coping requires the following:
+Effective coping requires the following

 - Thinking through solutions

-- Understanding the challenge you are facing
+- Understanding the challenge, you are facing.

 - Feeling comfortable with the action you choose